 - Content development around Mage-OS (features, showcases, comparisons, and more)

-Soon: We will open membership and supporter programs by the end of the year to allow you or your company to support Mage-OS financially.
+- Become a member or partner of Mage-OS to support Mage-OS financially.
 This will allow us to hire full-time staff to further Mage-OS, provide additional resources, and start a grant program for development of the Mage-OS Distribution.

 You can contribute financially or through volunteer work.
 By contributing to Mage-OS, you’re directly supporting development of the Mage-OS and Magento ecosystem.
 You can directly influence the direction of the platform and help to keep it modern and relevant.